tomaskraus/includio/README.md

 ```
 Usage: includio [options]

-Creates the result by replacing every directive in the input template with the
+Creates the result output by replacing every directive in the input template
-content of the resourceFile mentioned in that directive.
+with the content of the resourceFile (or its part) mentioned in that directive.

 Options:
   -V, --version              output the version number